-- If you switch the ignition or the adaptive cruise control off, the set speed is erased from the system memory.

-- The electronic stabilization control (ESC)

-and the anti-slip-regulation (ASR) are automatically turned on when the adaptive

-cruise control is turned on.
-Both systems

-cannot be turned off if the adaptive cruise

-control is turned on.
+- If you switch the ignition or the adaptive cruise control off, the set speed is erased from the system memory. - The Electronic Stabilization Control (ESC) is automatically turned on when the adaptive cruise control is turned on.
+You cannot switch the ESC into offroad mode while the adaptive cruise control is turned on ⇒ page 191.